And What You Can Do About It

 Mail order books are often ill-conceived or boring.
 Classroom book clubs are a little better because they are usually age-appropriate as far as interests, but sometimes they are not on the correct reading level for the child.

 That is another reason why we strongly encourage using the library.
 A child usually can borrow 5-10 books at a time.
 If (s)he decides that it is not interesting after a few pages, no harm done.
 Guilt is not then associated to lack of desire to read a book that a parent spent hard-earned money to buy.
+Be sure to check out Reading Spotlight’s Blog Post about why using libraries is the best way to find books for independent reading: Summer Reading; What’s Hot?
+What’s Cool?

 Use a child’s interests as a guide in choosing books—favorite TV shows, foods, places, sports, hobbies, activities.
 Ask the librarian for help.
 Librarians are much better sources than most book store clerks or mail order titles.